Are you constantly pressed for time but still want to document your family history? If you're nodding your head in agreement, you're not alone.

 I chose "How a Magazine Article Changed My Life."

 Brenda then gave me tips to turn that title into a story.
-You can listen to the initial story by watching this video.
+You can listen to the initial story and how that transformed into a fun story idea.

 Overall, I felt this exercise provides valuable guidance on how to get started and overcome the initial hurdles that often plague aspiring writers.